meghbhalerao/machine-learning-course/README.md

 # Machine_Learning
-EE871_Codes for lab and assignments
+EE871 - Codes for lab and assignments